Guidance For a Safe Semester

 - Use assigned seats and/or track seating.

-- Explain how you would like students and colleagues to approach you with one-on-one questions, to avoid crowding.
+- If you are concerned about feeling crowded in a classroom or other learning environment, explain how you would like students and colleagues to approach you with one-on-one questions.

 Options include asking individuals to approach you one at a time; requiring that they maintain physical distance if a line forms; and using office hours or digital means (email, Teams) for one-on-one conversations.